Higher Education Financing is Complicated. Here’s How Sallie Mae is Helping Students Make Sense of it All.

 The philosophy we use to counsel these families is fairly simple:

 - Start with money you won’t have to pay back.
 Loans should never be the first option to pay for college.
 In fact, they should be the last.
 Students should supplement college savings and income by maximizing scholarships, grants, and work-study.
 After all, the best money is what you won’t have to pay back.
-This is why we provide a free scholarship search tool with access to 6 million scholarships worth up to $30 billion.
-Last year, more than 24,000 students received a scholarship through our search tool, covering more than $67 million in college costs.
+This is why we provide a free scholarship search tool with access to hundreds of scholarships for students from all backgrounds.

 - Consider a responsible private student loan.
 Sometimes, after accounting for savings, scholarships, and grants, and federal financial aid, there’s still a gap.
 That’s where a responsible private student loan can make sense.
 Often secured with a cosigner, these loans go through underwriting to ensure customers will be able to manage them successfully.
 Our lending philosophy also encourages students and their families to evaluate all anticipated monthly loan payments and how much the student expects to earn in the future before considering a private student loan.

 This approach is working.
-Roughly 97% of all Sallie Mae loans in repayment are being successfully managed, and fewer than 2% of loans default annually.
+On average approximately 2% of our loans in repayment default annually.

 When our students are able to make informed decisions about financing their higher education plans, they are empowered and more likely to achieve financial independence after school.
 The correlation between graduating and future success is clear and unmistakable.
 People with a bachelor’s degree typically earn 66% more — $1 million more over their lifetime — than those with only a high school diploma.